Luigi's Mansion 3: Reception

-Luigi's Mansion 3 received generally favourable reviews, according to review aggregator Metacritic.
-Chelsea Stark of Polygon praised the use of Gooigi, as well as the variety of levels throughout the game, saying that "this is our scaredy-cat hero’s best adventure yet".
-Ryan McCaffrey at IGN also praised the level design and variety, saying "Luigi's Mansion 3 is so fun, charming, and smartly designed that I hope we get more than three of these every 20 years."
+Luigi's Mansion 3 received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 91% of critics.
+In Japan, four critics from Famitsu gave the game a total score of 33 out of 40.
+Chelsea Stark of Polygon praised the use of Gooigi, as well as the variety of levels throughout the game, saying that "this is our scaredy-cat hero's best adventure yet".
+Ryan McCaffrey at IGN also praised the level design and variety, saying: "Luigi's Mansion 3 is so fun, charming, and smartly designed that I hope we get more than three of these every 20 years."

 Sales

-By December 2022, Luigi's Mansion 3 had sold 12.44 million copies worldwide, making it one of the best-selling games for Nintendo Switch.
+By March 2024, Luigi's Mansion 3 had sold 14.25 million copies worldwide, making it one of the best-selling games for Nintendo Switch.